-In 2019–20, Queensland Treasury administered $34.446 billion of revenue and $6.533 billion of expenses on behalf of the state.
-This excludes administered item revenue which is appropriation revenue received from the Consolidated Fund to meet administered expenses.
+In 2021–22, Queensland Treasury administered $49.234 billion of revenue and $7.220 billion of expenses on behalf of the state.
+This excludes administered item revenue, which is appropriation revenue received from the Consolidated Fund to meet administered expenses.

-Treasury also administered the Queensland First Home Owners’ Grant on behalf of the state in 2019–20.
+the First Home Owners’ Grant on behalf of the state in 2021–22.

-The estimated outstanding claims liability as at 30 June 2020 was $2,624 million, compared to $1,764 million at 30 June 2019.
-The significant increase is largely driven by the recognition of a provision for historical serious physical child abuse claims following the removal of the limitation period, an increase in the provision for historical child sexual abuse claims following greater than expected claim experience, and business interruption claim costs arising from COVID-19.
+The estimated outstanding claims liability as at 30 June 2022 was $3,623 million, compared to $3,501 million at 30 June 2021.
+Key components of the movement were an increase in the provision for abuse claims and a higher than expected cost for 2021–22 incidents following the 2022 flood event, partially offset by a reduction due to a higher real discount rate.
 Investments intended to meet the government’s outstanding claims liabilities are held by Queensland Treasury Corporation within its long-term assets.
 The fund reinsurance program has been in place since 1 November 2011 and is subject to annual renewal.

 QGIF’s outstanding claims liability and associated investments are reported in the government’s annual Report on State Finances.

 State taxes, royalties and other state revenue 2021–22

 Total administered expenses by category 2021–22